accentor/api/README.md

     * DATABASE_URL
     * RACK_ENV
     * RAILS_ENV
+    * SECRET_KEY_BASE

+    You can generate a new `SECRET_KEY_BASE` using `bin/rails secret`.
+    For optimal caching, this key should be stable.

     Optionally set the following variables to control where Accentor stores its files:

     * FFMPEG_LOG_LOCATION
     * RAILS_STORAGE_PATH
     * FFMPEG_VERSION_LOCATION